thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * fix: the rated_card limit threshold is not computed like it should
 * computing the optimal review order can be made faster
 * pickle the whole class at the end, to be able to rerun it in case something went wrong
+* add a "search_mode" argument that scans ALL unsuspended cards in the collection to allow for searching + a search_offline mode that only search through the cache
 * add a method that shows all acronyms in your collection
 * add a method to bury the card without creating a filtered deck
 * look into sentence mining methods from sbert, that might be a useful idea